eldstal/nobbler/README.md

 - Change configuration when the knob is pressed
 - Change configuration when the host's focused window changes
 - Run an OS command when a knob is turned or pressed
+- Run an OS command when a new configuration is shown (e.g. get current system volume)

 ## Ideas
 - Support for multiple named knobs